Canadian Forts

 (1746 - 1747, 1749 - 1753, 1760), Grand Pré

-A stockade was built around deserted Acadian houses by British troops as a stop-gap measure before winter set in.
+A triangular stockade was built around three deserted Acadian houses by British troops as a stop-gap measure before winter set in.
 They arrived too late for time to build a proper fort.
-The blockhouse from Annapolis Royal was then erected here in 1749.
+The blockhouse from Annapolis Royal (Fort Mohawk) was then erected here in 1749.
 The garrison transferred to Fort Edward in 1753.
 The blockhouse was rebuilt in 1760 and named Fort Montague.
-The old village stockade was then known as Vieux Logis.
+The old village stockade was also known as Fort Vieux Logis.

 (additional info provided by Terry Deveau)